IZMEHD/ARoMA/README.md

   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/ZoneActivityDemo.JPG' width=650 >
 </p>

-*Note: If you not intent to use this feature just fill in "1" for the first box for the amount of assembly steps you have.*
+*Note: If you do not intent to use this feature just fill in "1" for the first box for the amount of assembly steps you have.*
 You do not need to fill the "Note" fields.
 They are just for convenience to keep track which box contains what part.